 To meet the needs of children with ADHD, schools can

-The American Academy of Pediatricsâ€™Â recommendations for ADHD treatmentÂ state that school is a necessary part of any treatment plan.Â Behavioral classroom managementÂ focusing on positive responses is an evidence-based treatment for ADHD and can complementÂ parent training in behavior management.
+The American Academy of Pediatricsâ€™Â recommendations for ADHD treatmentÂ state that school is necessary part of any treatment plan.Â Behavioral classroom managementÂ focusing on positive responses is an evidence-based treatment for ADHD and can complementÂ parent training in behavior management.
 The NRC also provides some tips for receiving treatment via when in-person treatment is not possible.
 Parents, teachers, healthcare providers, and older children and teens can collaborate to develop an approach that works best for each student.